-Refer to notes 13, 14 and 15 to the consolidated financial statements and the accounting policies in notes 2(e) and 2(h).
+Refer to notes 13, 14 and 15 to the consolidated financial statements and the accounting policies on pages 60, 62 to 66.

-The Group entered into two major business acquisitions in which intangible assets, goodwill and contingent consideration payables arose.
+During the year, the Group entered into two major business acquisitions in which intangible assets, goodwill and contingent consideration payables arose in the business acquisitions.